oroinc/documentation/backend/api/batch-api.rst

                 # The maximum number of seconds that the cron job can spend in one run.
                 cleanup_process_timeout: 3600 # 1 hour

+                # The maximum number of seconds after which an operation will be removed regardless of status.
+                operation_timeout: 3600 # 1 hour

 .. _web-api--batch-api--storage-config:

 Storage Configuration